 bit floating point numbers expressed in dB.

-Drivers respond to this message with values which indicate the current stream's
+Drivers respond to this message with values that indicate the current stream's

 gain control capabilities.
 Current gain settings are expressed using a bool

 indicating whether the stream can be muted, a bool that indicates whether the

 stream can AGC, the minimum and maximum gain settings, and a

 gain_step_db indicates the smallest increment with which the gain can be